Depreca1ed/Depreca1ed/README.md

 ***

-# Hi There!
+# Hello there,
-I am Dep.
-A 16 year old who codes as a hobby.
-Currently, all projects that I've done are limited to discord(more specifically discord bots) but I hope to grow further from that.
+My name is Dep.
+I'm a 16 year old hobby developer.
+All projects in I have done so far are limited to Discord.
+I strive to grow further and work within the environment of bigger projects outside of what I have already done.

 ***